Frequently Asked Questions

-We founded Glacier Guides Inc. in 1983 because no one else was providing the kind of ecologically sensitive backcountry guiding and interpretation Glacier National Park deserved.
+We founded Glacier Guides Inc. in 1983 because no one else was providing ecologically sensitive backcountry guiding and interpretation in Glacier National Park.
 Four years later we expanded to include rafting on the area's two Wild and Scenic rivers.

 Why choose Glacier Guides?
 Today, with more than 70 guides and support people on our staff, we provide the areas most comprehensive and professional hiking, backpacking and rafting services.
-All of us live here because we love it and are proud to show off our home.
-We know the special places that are tough, sometimes impossible to find using maps, books and brochures.
-Spend your time enjoying the splendors of Glacier and let us handle the details.
+We live here because we love it, and we are proud to show off our home.
+Spend your time enjoying the splendors of Glacier, and let us handle the details.